On uniqueness properties of solutions of the generalized fourth-order Schr\"odinger equations: Introduction

 \subsection{Organization of the paper}

-In Section \ref{sec Logcon}, we present a logarithmic convexity result for linear solutions to \eqref{eq 4SE} with {\it fast decay}; in Section \ref{sec Carleman}, we show a Carleman inequality in the `separable' fourth-order Schr\"odinger operator; in Section \ref{sec Lower}, we prove a lower bound for the {\it fast decay} solutions; in Section \ref{sec Proof}, we prove the main linear unique continuation result, by combining the lower bound and logarithmic convexity proved in previous sections.
+In Section \ref{sec Pre}, we discuss some notations and define some cutoff functions that will be used in the rest of the paper; in Section \ref{sec Logcon}, we present an exponential decay estimate for solutions to \eqref{eq 4SE} with {\it fast decay} and we upgrade it to a super-linear exponential decay estimate in Section \ref{sec Logcon+}; in Section \ref{sec Carleman}, we derive a Carleman inequality for the `separable' fourth-order Schr\"odinger operator; in Section \ref{sec Lower}, we prove a lower bound for the {\it fast decay} solutions; in Section \ref{sec Proof}, we prove the linear and nonlinear unique continuation results, by combining the lower bound and the exponential decay proved in previous sections.